Natatisha/CarND-Advanced-Lane-Lines/README.md

 All code related to image preprocessing and image thresholding is located in [`processing.py`](processing.py) file.

-Before starting image thresholding, let’s perform simple brightness correction.
-We use gamma correction method for this.
-For additional info about gamma correction check out [OpenCV docs](https://docs.opencv.org/3.4/d3/dc1/tutorial_basic_linear_transform.html).
+Before starting image thresholding, let’s perform simple correction.
+We use [CLAHE ((Contrast Limited Adaptive Histogram Equalization))](https://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html) for this.
- We use `gamma=0.7` to make dark image parts lighter.
-This step could help to detect road lines on the shadowed road parts, where light/shadow contrast could lead to confusion and incorrect results.
+This step could help to detect road lines on the shadowed road parts, where lack of contrast on darker parts could lead to confusion and incorrect results.
 Also, to reduce noisiness I’ve used [Gaussian blur](https://docs.opencv.org/3.1.0/d4/d13/tutorial_py_filtering.html) with kernel size of 3.

 The results of preprocessing:
 ![Preprocessing results](writeup_images/preprocessing.png)